nalapon/hf-web-client/README.md

 # Another Hyperledger Fabric SDK...
 But At Least This One is for the Web.

-> [!WARNING] > **This library is experimental and under heavy development.**
-> The API is subject to change, and it is not recommended for production use at this time.
+> **⚠️ WARNING:** This library is experimental and under heavy development.
+The API is subject to change, and it is not recommended for production use at this time.
 Please use at your own risk.

 Oh shiet, here we go again.
 Yeah, I know what you're thinking. _Another_ Fabric SDK?
 Before you close this tab, let me tell you this one is different: **it's a web client.**